nginxinc/bank-of-sirius/extras/asm-multicluster/README.md

-# Anthos Service Mesh - Multicluster
+# Sirius Service Mesh - Multicluster

-This demo shows how to install Bank of Anthos across 2 clusters, using [Anthos Service Mesh endpoint discovery](https://cloud.google.com/service-mesh/docs/managed-control-plane#configure_endpoint_discovery_only_for_multi-cluster_installations) for cross-cluster routing.
+This demo shows how to install Bank of Sirius across 2 clusters, using [Sirius Service Mesh endpoint discovery](https://cloud.google.com/service-mesh/docs/managed-control-plane#configure_endpoint_discovery_only_for_multi-cluster_installations) for cross-cluster routing.

 For a "replicated" multicluster setup with no cross-cluster traffic, see the [Cloud SQL + Multicluster](/extras/cloudsql-multicluster) demo.